JuliaLang/julia/doc/manual/modules.rst

 Constants involving most Julia objects that are not produced by ``ccall`` do not need to be placed in ``__init__``: their definitions can be precompiled and loaded from the cached module image.
-(This includes complicated heap-allocated objects like arrays and dictionaries.)
+(This includes complicated heap-allocated objects like arrays.)
 However, any routine that returns a raw pointer value must be called at runtime for precompilation to work.
 This includes the Julia functions ``cfunction`` and ``pointer``.

+Dictionary and set types, and in general anything that depends on the output of a ``hash`` method, are a tricky case.
+The problem is that the ``hash`` method for generic objects can depend on the memory address of the object, and hence may change from run to run.
+To be safe, therefore, it is best to initialize dictionary and set globals from within your ``__init__`` function.
+It is only safe to initialize them outside of ``__init__`` if you know that the keys have a ``hash`` method that depends only on the value of the object and not the address; this is the case for hashes of numeric types, for example.